 4. Scheveningen: The Hague’s very own beach

 What could be better than a city with a beach?
 Maybe cocktails on said beach.
-But if you’re not feeling a drink, there is plenty to do on this kilometre-long span of sand.
-This is the perfect spot if you fancy a sandy stroll, or want to want to watch the sunset beyond the sea (we would highly recommend doing this, even in winter.)
+But if you’re not feeling a drink, there is plenty to do on this kilometre-long stretch of sand.
+This is the perfect spot if you fancy a sandy stroll, or want to watch the sunset beyond the sea. (we would highly recommend doing this, even in winter.)

 From the harbour to Oestduinpark, there is a nice short route for a midday stroll.
 If you are looking for a more challenging trail, you can extend your hike out to the Meijendel area, where you can follow the coastline all the way to Noordwijk.

 5. Scheveningse Bosje: a forest in the centre of The Hague

 Would love a walk in the forest but don’t want to trek too far from the city centre?
 Scheveningse Bosje has got you covered.
 The bosje is located in the Scheveningen district of The Hague.

 It is part of the Cityduinpark initiative, aimed at connecting various green areas around the city.
 Perfect for a stroll while you’re on your lunch break or a longer hiking route if you’ve got more time to spare.

 🚲 How to get there: The edge of the natural area is less than a 20-minute cycle from the centre of The Hague